Coast Modern: February 2016-2017

 In February 2016, the band released their second single “Animals.”
 Coast Modern first performed live at South by Southwest in 2016.
 In May 2016, the band released their third single “Guru.”
 That same month, they began performing on various tour dates with BØRNS, The Temper Trap, and The Wombats, with tour dates that ran through October 2016.
 Coast Modern is currently signed to 300 Entertainment and +1 Records.
 Their self-titled debut album was released on July 28, 2017.

-2018-present
+2018-2023

 In February 2018, the band released a cover of American pop and rock band MGMT's single "Electric Feel" and on October 16, 2019, they released a new single, "Puppy Llama".

 Their sophomore album, Going Mainstream, was released on July 30, 2021.

+In February 2023, the band disbanded with Luke creating a new band called Wet World with the drummer Steph Baker.

 Influences

 Atlas has cited The Beatles, The Beach Boys, Led Zeppelin, and Weezer as some of his influences.
 In his own words, “part of the Coast Modern sound comes from embracing the music we loved when we were young, even if it’s not ‘cool’ now.”